 Managing Sand During Construction in the Shire

-Property owners, builders and developers are required to take effective measures to stabilise dust and sand drift and ensure that dust or sand is not released from land under their control.
+Property owners, builders and developers are required by the Shire's Local Law to take effective measures to stabilise dust and sand drift and ensure that dust or sand is not released from land under their control.

 What happens if dust and building waste is not managed effectively?